Circling around (without taking off)

 In order to describe a hole, you have to circumscribe it.

 I walk around large international airports and invite people to join me.
 We do not walk directly around the fence, but along roads and paths that are close to the airport.
-I will draw our route on the topographical map, but I will not do the walk beforehand.
+I draw the route on the topographical map, but I do not walk it beforehand.

-I will not be a tourist guide.
-People can focus on whatever they like during the walk as long as they follow a basic set of rules.
+I am not a tourist guide.
+People can focus on whatever they like as long as they follow a basic set of rules.

-After the walk we meet again with all the participants to create a collaborative report of our explorations.
-This will result into a map on which existing place names are complemented by newly invented place names based on our experience.
+After the walk we meet again to create a collaborative report of our explorations.
+This results in a map on which existing place names are complemented by newly invented names based on our experience.

 Circling around (without taking off) is a cheeky reference to the absurdity of tourism and travelling.
-It is a set of rules for a group of people, gathered for the occasion, to write a story in the suburban landscape; or to let this landscape write a story in the group.
-It is an attempt – which is bound to fail – to be local, in close presence of one of the most un-local landscapes of our world.
+It is a set of rules for a group of people, gathered for the occasion, to write a story in the suburban landscape; or to let this landscape write a story in our mind.
+It is an attempt – which is bound to fail – to be local, in close presence of one of the most delocalized landscapes of our world.

 Bruno De Wachter